 Choosing a Kitchen Cabinet Maker

-- A choice between a wide variety of kitchen benchtop materials.
+- A choice between a wide variety of kitchen benchtop materials

-- A variety of door and drawer front materials to choose from.
+- A variety of door and drawer front materials

-- Installation service, including electrical and plumbing.
+- Installation, including electrical and plumbing

-How Much do Kitchen Cabinet Makers Cost?*
+How Much Do Kitchen Cabinet Makers Cost?*

 *Cost and prices in this article are indicative and should only be used as a guide.
 They also vary locally and are subject to market forces.
 This article was updated 20 May 2015 to reflect current market pricing.